Timwi/KtaneSouvenir/documentation.md

 `bool UsesQuestionSprite` — A "question sprite" is an image that shows up with the question.
 See the *Coloured Cubes* question for an example of this.

-`string SpriteField` — If you are using `AnswerType.Sprites` and these sprites are included in the Souvenir project, specify the name of the field holding the `Sprite[]` as in the *Question Mark* question.
+`string SpriteField` — If you are using `AnswerType.Sprites` and these sprites are included in the Souvenir project, specify the name of the field holding the `Sprite[]`.
+See the *Question Mark* question for an example of this.

-`float SpriteSizeMultiplier` - If you are using `AnswerType.Sprites`, you can adjust this value to scale the sprites up or down.
-Its default value is `1f`.

 `int FontSize` and `float CharacterSize` — These correspond to their respective `TextMesh` properties.
 Useful for increasing the resolution of complex fonts, for example in *Snowflakes* and *Sugar Skulls*.

 `bool IsEntireQuestionSprite` — Use this if the theme of the module in question warrants it.
-For example *❖* and *Technical Keypad*.
+Examples include *❖* and *Technical Keypad*.

 Note: The next three apply to `AnswerType.Audio`.